thoughtworks-jumpstart/jumpstart/front-end-web-development/react/binding-this.md

 # Binding this

 You have to be careful about the meaning of `this` in JSX callbacks.

-In JavaScript, the value of `this` is not bound in class methods \(see gitbook chapter on `this` at ES6 -&gt; Javascript -&gt; `this` and arrow functions\).
-If you forget to bind this.handleClick and pass it to onClick, this will be undefined when the function is actually called.
+Remember, in a normal JavaScript function, the value of `this` is resolved at run time (i.e. "Dynamic Scoping") \(see the chapter on `this` at Javascript -&gt; Functions -&gt; `this` and arrow functions\).

+In such cases, if you forget to bind the value of `this` when passing the `handleClick` function to `onClick` property, `this` will be undefined when the function is actually called.

 This is not React-specific behavior; it is a part of how functions work in JavaScript.

-Generally, you must bind that method in the constructor if: 1. you are passing functions/methods around \(instead of invoking them\) \(e.g. `onClick={this.handleClick}`\), **and** 2. your function/method uses `this`
+Generally, you must bind `this` to the event handler functions in the constructor if: 1. you are passing functions/methods around \(instead of invoking them\) \(e.g. `onClick={this.handleClick}`\), **and** 2. your function/method uses `this` in its implementation.

-* Think about "Gordon's Marker" example

 ## Three ways of ensuring that `this` doesn't become `undefined`